codenvibes/hackernotes/notes/glossary.md

 2) Change the MAC: `ifconfig etho hw ether 00:11:22:33:44:55`<br> Here 'hw' stands for hardware interface and '00:11:22:33:44:55' is the fake MAC that we have given to change the MAC.
 The Mac address will be changed to this given random address.
 3) Enable the interface: `ifconfig etho up`

-Now simply run the command ifconfig and check!
+Now simply run the command `ifconfig` and check!
 The MAC address will be changed...

+Changing the MAC address on windows:
+Changing MAC on Kali was really interesting and simple.
+Let's check how it can be done on Windows.
+For this, we will use a tool called Technitium MAC Address Changer.

+It is a freeware utility to spoof the MAC address instantly.

+You can download it in your windows machine from here: https://tinyurl.com/zsrkn8y

 <br><p align="center">※※※※※※※※※※※※</p><br>
 </details>